Rittenhouse case raises question: What makes a fair trial?

 "When people have doubts about that impartiality," Fan said, "it undermines our trust in the justice of the verdict."

-Rittenhouse, a white former police youth cadet, faces life in prison if convicted as charged for using an AR-style semi-automatic rifle to kill two men and wound a third during a night of protests against racial injustice in the summer of 2020.
+Rittenhouse, a former police youth cadet who faces life in prison if convicted on the most serious charge against him, used an AR-style semi-automatic rifle to kill two men and wound a third during a night of protests against racial injustice in the summer of 2020.
+Rittenhouse is white, as were those he shot.
 The killings followed the police shooting of Jacob Blake, a Black man, during a domestic disturbance in Kenosha.

 Rittenhouse testified he acted in self-defense.
 Prosecutors argue he went to the protest looking for a reason to shoot.